-Watch UFC Striking Wizard Israel Adesanya Style All over His Opponent
+Watch UFC Striking Wizard Israel Adesanya Style All Over His Opponent

 Body shot drops Tavares! @Stylebender lands a nasty liver kick, but Tavares recovers! #TUF27 https://t.co/YyAufXq5gN

-Tavares knew that he wasn't going to be able to match Adesanya strike-for-strike, and actively looked to turn things into a grappling match.
+Tavares knew that he wasn't going to be able to match Adesanya strike-for-strike and actively looked to turn things into a grappling match.
 Almost every attempt to clinch and every shot for a takedown, however, was thwarted and punished.
 As time went on, Adesanya had Tavares' patterns down pat and began to halt offensive advances before they even began:

 UFC @ufc